voicegain/platform/ANNOUNCE.md

 * BE-219	In Web Console: Move password reset link to the first step
 * BE-227	Added a link to submit a support ticket in Transcribe App
 * BE-229	Added new field "complianceType" to Account

-### Minor release 1.81.0 is scheduled for 3/20/2023 between 9pm and 10pm CST

-This release has the following fixes and improvements in the Transcribe App:

-* BE-21	Fix expanded left-hand menu obscuring page content if frozen
-* BE-24	In user Profile add a setting to hide language flags on Project icons
-* BE-26	New Project design for the Transcribe App (mainly left-hand menu)
-* BE-27	Add Search within transcript in the detail view in Transcribe App
-* BE-52	Flags on Projects are inconsistent
-* BE-59	Back button doesn't work
-* BE-63	Transcribe from URL not working in Transcribe App
-* BE-64	Upgrade on home page of the Transcribe App takes you to Password Reset
-* BE-65	Plan Upgrade page working off stale billing data
-* BE-66	Walk-Through Wizard cannot be launched
-* BE-68	Hide expanded LH menu upon a click
-* BE-112	None or not all Projects are visible on Edge
-* BE-126	Clicking on the Downgrade button has no effect
-* BE-127	Show a Tool Tip for Project Settings
-* BE-128	Sending password confirmation in clear-text
-* BE-140	Modify behavior of the expandable LH menu - do not expand when I merely move the mouse across it
-* BE-141	Show tooltip when hovering over project icon in the transcript list on home page

-This release has the following fixes and improvements in the rest of the Voicegain Platform:

-* BE-48	Issue with AccountUsage collector query
-* BE-53	Issue with AccountUsage collector query (2)
-* BE-56	Duplicate/Triplicate Projects visible in Transcribe App
-* BE-62	Text formatter occasionally throws an Exception
-* BE-117	Increase the limit for the number of concurrent websockets
-* BE-118	Remove duplicate Transcribe App projects on Edge
-* BE-129	Reduce real-time delay in case of many concurrent sessions
-* BE-146	Fix concurrency issue in mrcp_rex plugin history